Insulin pumps give kids better control of type 1 diabetes

 In all three regions, ethnic minorities were less likely to use a pump: 22 percent of minorities used a pump compared to 34 percent of non-minorities.

-“That speaks to, are we not investigating this as practitioners, should patients advocate on their own behalf,” Scherr said.
+“That speaks to, are we not investigating this as practitioners, should patients advocate on their own behalf,” Sherr said.

 Younger children were also less likely to use pumps than older children, but data indicate that pumps can be effective for young children, she said.